Lab hints and tips

 General hints and tips

-There are some misprints in the Lab 3 documentation (not difficult to spot, hopefully...):
+There are some misprints in the Lab 3 documentation (the hopefully, you found easy to spot!):

 1. Eqn.
 (3) and (4) on page 2 should refer to W/2 instead of W2 and H/2 instead of H2, respectively.

 2. In section 5 on page 11, it repeatedly mentions the inverse "1=z" - it should be "1/z"